 NTRP Level: Generic term advising the minimum NTRP level in increments of .5 at which a player may participate.

-NTRP Disqualification Criteria: Having reached disqualification level three times, as designated in the USTA NTRP Computer Rating System Procedures, during the local league competition and/or any level of championship competition below the National Championships in the Adult Division.
+NTRP Disqualification Criteria: Having reached disqualification level three times, as designated in the USTA NTRP Computer Rating System Procedures, during the local league competition and/or any level of championship competition below the National Championships in all USTA Adult and Mixed National Championship Advancing League Divisions.